Glory-luna/Calculator-/README.md

-# Calculator-
+# 🧮 Calculator

-A simple calculator program written in C. A basic project using arrays, loops, and switch statements, supporting +, -, *, /, %, and pow operations.
+A simple calculator program written in C.
+This is a basic project often created by beginner developers to practice C programming concepts.

+The program supports the following operations:
+- Addition (+)
+- Subtraction (-)
+- Multiplication (*)
+- Division (/)
+- Modulus (%)
+- Power (pow)

+---

+## 🛠️ Concepts Used
+- Arrays
+- Control statements (loops & switch case)
+- Basic input/output handling

+---